 In 2010 the Taylor County Fair began a relationship with Myers International Midways as the carnival provider and the partnership with Myers would prove successful with increased attendance each year.
 This relationship lasted through the 2013 fair.
 In early 2014, The Myers Family announced that Mrs. Myers was retiring and they would not be able to work the circuit anymore.

 In 2014, the Taylor County Fair Board made the bold decision to expand the local fair to nine days and for the first time ever would feature a carnival midway over the nine day run.
 Miller Spectacular Shows of Greenbrier, Arkansas was contracted as the new carnival and returned again in 2015 and 2016.

-For the 2017 Fair Season, the James Gang Amusements from Andalusia Alabama will be the NEW carnival midway provider.
-The James Gang is a family ran and operated organization and will be bringing back the Ferris Wheel for riders to enjoy.
-They will also be bringing a BRAND NEW ride that is currently being built and proves to bring EXCITEMENT for those thrill-seekers!
+For the 2017 Fair Season, the James Gang Amusements from Andalusia Alabama was the NEW carnival midway provider.
+The James Gang is a family ran and operated organization.

 Perhaps the most somber moment in Taylor County Fair history came in 2006, when just 24 hours after being crowned Miss Taylor County Fair, Brittany Collette Shoap of Somerset tragically lost her life in an automobile accident in Pulaski County.
 The fair ended on a sad note and in 2007 the pageants were dedicated in the memory of Miss Brittany Collette Shoap.